caroAM22/ParquesDeTronos/README.md

-# GOT Parks Unity Project
+# GOT Parcheesi Unity Project

-This project is a Unity-based park theme developed as a final project for the Software Engineering course.
+This project is a Unity-based Parcheesi theme developed as a final project for the Software Engineering course.
 The repository contains various software diagrams created using Draw.io and other tools.

 ## Team Members
 - Luis Andres Altamar Romero: [altamarluis](https://github.com/altamarluis)